AndreVarandas/nodedex/README.md

 ## Why?

-Github user [fanzeyi](https://github.com/fanzeyi) created a nice repository, containing all data about pokemon in JSON files - [https://github.com/fanzeyi/pokemon.json](https://github.com/fanzeyi/pokemon.json).

-I needed a pokedex API, so I made this one, using the data provided by [fanzeyi](https://github.com/fanzeyi).
+I needed a simple pokedex API to play around so I made this one using the data provided in this repository [https://github.com/fanzeyi/pokemon.json](https://github.com/fanzeyi/pokemon.json), collected from [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).

 This project, is a simple express application with a mongodb database.
 The database will hold the data, the json files, and express provides the corresponding routes.